shthowse/azure-search-openai-visual-demo/README.md

 ## Enabling optional features

+### Enabling GPT-4 Turbo with Vision

+This section covers the integration of GPT-4 Vision with Azure AI Search.
+Learn how to enhance your search capabilities with the power of image and text indexing, enabling advanced search functionalities over diverse document types.
+For a detailed guide on setup and usage, visit our [Enabling GPT-4 Turbo with Vision](docs/gpt4v.md) page.

 ### Enabling Application Insights

 To enable Application Insights and the tracing of each request, along with the logging of errors, set the `AZURE_USE_APPLICATION_INSIGHTS` variable to true before running `azd up`